 Town of Oakville Recreation and Culture staff will forward all eligible applications to Town Hall for processing.
 This will take up to seven business days, approximately.
 A welcome letter will be provided with registration information.

-Open the Recreation Connection application form (pdf, 466 kB).
+Open the Recreation Connection application form (PDF).

 Once the credit has been applied to your account, you will be able to register in programs of your choice: online, in person at Town Hall, or by mail, fax and drop-off.
 All conditions related to recreation and culture programs including transfers, membership changes, withdrawals and missed classes apply.